Page ten, officers, victory parades

 'Sir

-James Willcocks and Gen. Southey visit an outpost held by the Black Watch
+James Willcocks and Gen. Southey visit the Black Watch headquarters near

 Order